Common boiler problems and how to fix them

+Hello there, I'm Betty Boiler, your trusty expert to everything related to keeping your boiler in top-notch condition.
 There are a number of reasons your boiler may have stopped working, and thankfully there are even more possible fixes!
-Our boiler engineers are experienced in repairing boiler faults of all types and detail some of the most common issues below.

 Boilers have a habit of misbehaving at the worst possible times - right as a cold snap arrives, or just after you have put down the deposit on that dream holiday and are short of cash for the rest of the month.